Yayoi Kusama, 2007

 In 1993 Yayoi Kusama represented Japan at the 45th Venice Biennale.
 In 1998, a large retrospective exhibition of her work was organised by the Museum of Modern Art, New York and toured to Los Angeles and Tokyo.
 In Australia, Kusama was included in the 2000 Biennale of Sydney and, later this year, will feature prominently in the Asia-Pacific Triennial in Brisbane.
 Kusama’s work is held by many important public collections around the world including the Museum of Modern Art, New York, the Whitney Museum of American Art, New York, the Los Angeles County Museum of Art, the Musee national d’art moderne, Centre Georges Pompidou, Paris, the Museum Moderner Kunst, Stiftung Ludwig, Vienna, the Stedelijk Museum, Amsterdam and the Museum of Contemporary Art, Tokyo.

-The exhibition at Roslyn Oxley9 Gallery will be the first major solo exhibition of Kusama’s work in Australia and will be opened by Edmund Capon, Director of the Art Gallery of New South Wales at 6pm Thursday April 11.
+This exhibition at Roslyn Oxley9 Gallery was the first major solo exhibition of Kusama's work in Australia and was opened by the late Edmund Capon AM OBE, at the Art Gallery of New South Wales.